University Clinical Aptitude Test: Format

-The test is a computer-based, online test taken at a Pearson Vue centre near the candidate.
+The test is a computer-based, online test taken at a Pearson VUE centre near the candidate.
 Candidates are not allowed to bring external materials in to the exam.
-A basic calculator is provided on the screen, along with a white board and a marker pen for taking notes.
+A basic calculator is provided on the screen, along with a laminated notebook and an erasable marker pen for taking notes.
+Most exam centres also provide earplugs, or if not, candidates can supply their own.
 The equipment and conditions vary slightly between different test centers.
+1 minute and 30 seconds of reading time is given for each subtest except Quantitative Reasoning, which has 2 minutes.

-Including 1 minute to read instructions before each subtest, the test lasts a maximum of 2 hours (or 2.5 hours for the UCATSEN version of the test).
-Each of the UCAT subtests is in a multiple-choice format and is separately timed.
+Including time to read instructions before each subtest, the test lasts a maximum of 2 hours (or 2.5 hours for the UCATSEN version of the test).
+Each of the UCAT subtests are in a multiple-choice format and are separately timed.
 There is also 2 minutes of warm-up time (to read general instructions on the whole exam) at the start.

-The test must be sat in the summer of 2022 by candidates who want to apply to member universities for entry in 2023 (or deferred entry in 2024).
+The test must be sat between July and September of 2024 by candidates who want to apply to member universities for entry in 2025 (or deferred entry in 2026).

+The test's format underwent significant changes after the 2024 test cycle for the 2025 test cycle and beyond.
+These included slight timing adjustments, an increase in the number of questions in the Decision Making subtest, and most importantly, the removal of the Abstract Reasoning subtest.
+This subtest assessed candidates' ability to infer relationships from information (normally shapes) by convergent and divergent thinking, using questions such as Bongard problems.
+The UCAT Consortium cited historical data that candidate performance has increased and response times have decreased, indicating the subtest's "high coachability".
+Particularly, 90th percentile for the subtest increased from 820 to 880.
+The UCAT UK Consortium offered additional reasoning, with their analysis showing that the subtest has "lower predictive validity [for candidate performance in university] than the other sections", citing several studies.

 Content and preparation

 There is no curriculum content, as the test is designed to probe innate skills.
-These include basic arithmetic, reading and writing ability, along with character, and personal and social attitudes.
+These include basic arithmetic, reading comprehension and logical reasoning, along with character, and personal and social attitudes.

 Past papers are not available.
 There are however question banks and fully timed practice tests on the UCAT website.
-All candidates are urged to read this attentively.
-The UCAT Consortium recommend that candidates prepare for the test, and provide extensive free materials on their site to assist.
+The UCAT Consortium recommends that candidates prepare for the test, and provide extensive free materials on their site to assist.
+Due to the recent changes to test format, new preparation materials will be released on 1st March 2025.